LSEG-API-Samples/Article.DSS.Python.REST.RicMapping/DSS_RicSearch.md

 ```

-**InstrumentIdentifiers** is an empty array initially and will be populated when the instruments are loaded from the instrument file in the later step:
+The attribute of the the request body **InstrumentIdentifiers** is an empty array initially when the body was loaded from the file.:

 ```
 "InstrumentIdentifiers": []
 ```

-	# Step 2
-    print(timeNow() + "Loading Extraction request message body")
-    _token = 'Token ' + authToken
-    _jReqBody = {}
-    with open(_jsonFileName, "r") as filehandle:
-		_jReqBody=load( filehandle, object_pairs_hook=OrderedDict )
-        #_jReqBody=load( filehandle )

-**Note:** Depending on the version of Python being installed, the JSON load() function may need to add an **object_pairs_hook=OrderedDict** argument to force JSON to maintain the order of attributes when sending the HTTP requests.
+ It will be populated when the instruments are loaded from the instrument file in next step.

 ### Step 3 Load the instrument file to a list
 Read the instrument file and append each instrument to the instrument list  .
-Log as error if the value of IdentifierType is not Isin, Sedol or Cusip.
+Log the entry as error if the value of IdentifierType is not Isin, Sedol or Cusip.

+	_instFilename = "inst.txt"
+	.
+	.
+	.

 	identifyTypes = [ 'Isin', 'Sedol', 'Cusip' ]